 There is only one thing I find missing that I might comment on.
 That is that-nobody has mentioned this-you are conducting an extraordinary experiment here, of rather large proportions.
-It is in an area that you have no previous experience in, and it is an area in which there will be substantial variation from city to city due to the contracts that each city will draw up with whichever cabinet officer ends up assuming responsibility for the bill; presumably the Secretary of HUD.
+It is in an area that you have no previous experience in, and it is an area in which there will be substantial variation from city to city due to

+Secretary of HUD.